pts/tinyveracrypt/README.txt

   cryptsetup < 1.6.0.
 A bit less secure than aes-xts-plain64 (see explanation in the cryptsetup FAQ https://salsa.debian.org/cryptsetup-team/cryptsetup/blob/master/FAQ ).
+* aes-lrw-benbi.
+Used by TrueCrypt >= 4.1, < 5.0.
+All aes-* other then this
+  was deprecated in TrueCrypt 4.3.
 * aes-cbc-plain64.
 Less secure than aes-cbc-essiv:sha256, see cryptsetup FAQ
   entry 5.14 on https://salsa.debian.org/cryptsetup-team/cryptsetup/blob/master/FAQ
   : ``Why was the default aes-cbc-plain replaced with aes-cbc-essiv?''
+* aes-cbc-plain64be: Similar to aes-cbc-plain64, but with big endian sector number serialization.
+Has the same security problem.
 * aes-cbc-plain.
 Same as aes-cbc-plain, but supports only encrypted volumes up to 2 TiB.
 This was the default in cryptsetup 1.0.
+* aes-cbc-tcw.
+Used first by TrueCrypt (before version 4.1).
+Has the same fingerprinting problem as aes-cbc-plain64.
+* aes-lrw-essiv:sha256.
+Supported for completeness only.
+Has a weird IV generation.
+Use aes-lrw-benbi instead.
+* aes-lrw-plain64.
+Supported for completeness only.
+Has a weird IV generation.
+Use aes-lrw-benbi instead.
+* aes-lrw-plain.
+Supported for completeness only.
+Has a weird IV generation.
+Use aes-lrw-benbi instead.
+* aes-xts-plain: Inferior, 32-bit sector offset version of aes-xts-plain64.
+* aes-xts-plain64be: Similar to aes-xts-plain64, but stores the sector
+  number in big endian order in the IV.
+Use aes-xts-plain64 instead.
+* aes-xts-essiv:sha256: Like aes-xts-plain64, but with more complicated and
+  slower (but not more secure) IV generator.
+Use aes-xts-plain64 instead.

 Supported hashes: